barricklab/breseq/src/doc/html_output.rst

 index.html
 ***************

 This is the main results page.
-It shows predicted mutational events in the main table at the top, and, if applicable, orphan evidence in accessory tables below.
+It shows predicted mutational events in the main table at the top, and,

+Clickin on

+If applicable, "orphan" evidence is displayed in accessory tables below.
+For these, clicking the link on the left brings up.

 marginal.html
 ***************